kannankvs/mddocs/Management VRF Design Document Namespace.md

 DHCP relay is expected to work via the default VRF.
 DHCP Relay shall receive the DHCP requests from servers via the front-panel ports and it will send it to DHCP server through front-panel ports.
 No changes are reqiured.

 #### DNS
+DNS being a POSIX API library funntion, it is always executed in the context of the application that calls this.
+DNS uses the common configuration file /etc/resolv.conf for all namespaces and it also has facility to have namespace specific configuration file.
-Whenever DNS is exepected to work through management VRF (namespace), a separate configuration file resolv.conf has to be created in "/etc/netns/[namespace]" directory.
+Whenever users wants DNS through management VRF (namespace), user should create the management namespace specific configuration file "/etc/netns/<namespace_name>]/resolv.conf" and configure the nameserver IP address in it.
-When applications like Ping are triggered in the management namespace using "ip netns exec management <command>" (ex: "ip netns exec management ping google.com"), it uses the DNS POSIX API that is part of the management namespace which uses the configuration file "/etc/netns/management/resolv.conf" specific to the namespace.
+When applications like Ping are triggered in the management namespace using "ip netns exec management <command>" (ex: "ip netns exec management ping google.com"), it uses the DNS POSIX API that is executed in the management namespace context which uses the configuration file "/etc/netns/management/resolv.conf" specific to the namespace.
+When namespace specific resolv.conf file does not exist, it uses the common configuration file /etc/resolv.conf.
-DNS server IP address should be configured in this configuration file.
+Similarly when DHCP automatically fetches the domain-name-server IP address from DHCP server, it will udpate the appropriate resolv.conf file based on the context in which the DHCP client is executed.

 #### Other Applications
 Applications like "apt-get", "ntp", "scp", "sftp", "tftp", "wget" are expected to work via both default VRF & management VRF when users connect from external device to the respective deamons running in the device using the same DNAT & SNAT rules explained earlier.
 When these applications are triggered from the device, use "ip netns exec management <command>" to run them in management VRF context.
-HARISH_TO_CHECK: Need to brainstorm on how to use the received information after running these applications.
-For example, if we do "apt-get install" from management namespace, it will install that application in the management namespace.
-Is it possible to use them in the default VRF?

 ## Phase2